-Why take the time to give your thermostat settings a recommended check once in a while?
-In the United States, household heating and cooling is estimated to make up 44 percent of all energy use in homes in 2020.
+Take the time to give your thermostat settings a recommended check once in a while.
+In the US, household heating and cooling are estimated to have made up 43 percent of all energy use in 2022.

-This is in part due to a startling statistic: Despite the fact that more than 40 percent of households own one, only one in eight American households actually uses a programmed thermostat to adjust home air conditioning temperature throughout the day.
+This is in part due to a startling statistic: Even though more than 40 percent of households own a thermostat, only one in eight American households use a programmed thermostat to adjust home air conditioning temperature throughout the day.

-1. Thermostat Settings for Winter and Sensible Indoor Heating
+1. Recommended Thermostat Settings for Winter Divided by Rooms

-Recommended thermostat settings for winter will help in the long run, however, the first step towards saving money on monthly heating costs is often much simpler: heat less, or more sensibly at best.
-Setting the thermostat to 78 degrees in your home during winter is downright excessive — and (over)heats your home at the expense of the environment.
+Recommended thermostat settings for winter will help in the long run.
+However, the first step towards saving money on monthly heating costs is often much simpler: heat less, or more sensibly.
+Setting the thermostat to 78 degrees in your home during winter is downright excessive — and (over)heats your home at the expense of the environment and your heating bills.

-The cooler you set your thermostat temperature, the more energy (and money) you save while heating.
-According the U.S. Department of Energy, Americans can save up to ten percent a year on heating and cooling simply by adjusting thermostats back 7–10 °F for eight hours a day.
+The cooler you set your thermostat temperature, the more energy and money you save while heating.
+According to the U.S. Department of Energy, Americans can save up to ten percent a year on heating and cooling by adjusting thermostats back 7–10 °F for eight hours a day.

-- Although the ideal room temperature is often a matter of preference, optimal room temperature is usually taken to be somewhere around 66–68 °F (20°C).
+- Although the ideal room temperature is, in many cases, a matter of preference, optimal room temperature is usually taken to be somewhere around 66–68 °F.

 - In the kitchen, the oven and fridge give off their own heat.

-- Bedroom temperatures at a range of 62–64 °F are best for sleep.
+- Bedroom temperatures at 62–64 °F are best for sleep.
 Some of us prefer even less.

-Utopia’s tip: Those who find themselves absolutely freezing at night may be better off with a hot-water bottle than jacking up the thermostat temperature.
+Utopia’s tip: Those freezing at night may be better off with a hot-water bottle or a good DIY heating pad rather than jacking up the thermostat temperature.

-2. How to Keep Warm and Prevent Mold
+2. Keep Your Home Warm and Avoid Mold

-Rooms that you’re not using need little to no heating in the wintertime.
-That being said, try to not let the room temperature drop below below 59 °F when outside temperatures are below freezing.
-Otherwise you run the risk of developing mold.
+Rooms you’re not using need little to no heating in the wintertime.
+That said, try not to let the room temperature drop below 59 °F when outside temperatures are below freezing.
+Otherwise, you run the risk of developing mold.
 This is particularly relevant for spaces in your home prone to gathering moisture or in cooler rooms.

 Too late?
 You’ll find mold removal techniques here: Removing Mold: How to Clean Black Mold Effectively

-3. Know When to Adjust your Thermostat Settings for Winter
+3. When to Adjust your Thermostat Settings for Winter

-Once we enter the cooler months of the year, we often ask ourselves when it actually makes sense to begin heating our homes.
-In order to heat our homes sensibly and sustainably, everybody should begin thinking about adjusting their thermostat settings for winter around mid-fall — and not in January.
+Once we enter the cooler months of the year, we often ask ourselves when it makes sense to begin heating our homes.
+To heat our homes sensibly and sustainably, everybody should begin thinking about adjusting their thermostat settings for winter around mid-fall — and not in January.

-- In many places throughout the United States, temperatures are mild enough around the end of April so that heating your home is no longer necessary.
-This is of course dependent on your geographical region and monthly weather patterns.
+- In many places throughout the US, temperatures are mild enough around the end of April, so heating your home is no longer necessary.
+This is, of course, dependent on your geographical region and monthly weather patterns.

-In the middle of this six to seven month span of home heating are the coldest months of December through February.
+The coldest months are December through February.
 These see the majority of winter heating days and thermostat temperatures increase across the board.

-In order to save energy and reduce monthly heating costs, the following rule of thumb serves best: Begin increasing your thermostat temperature or heating your home later and stop earlier.
+To save energy and reduce monthly heating costs, the following rule of thumb is best: Begin increasing your thermostat temperature or heating your home later and stop earlier.

-In the United States’ total 118.2 million households, 65 percent use central air conditioning.
-Of those with a programmable thermostat, two thirds don’t actually program the thermostat to adjust temperatures at various points throughout the day.
-Heating an empty living room to midday temperatures overnight or leaving the thermostat at its afternoon average temperature adds to heat waste and can take a toll on your monthly heating bill.
+Of the US’ total 118.2 million households, 65 percent use central air conditioning.
+Of those with a programmable thermostat, two-thirds don’t program the thermostat to adjust temperatures at various points throughout the day.
+Heating an empty living room to midday temperatures overnight or leaving the thermostat at its afternoon average temperature adds to heat waste.
+It can take a toll on your monthly heating bill (and the environment).

 - Thermostat settings for winter vary by preference.
 Find yours and stick to it by either programming your thermostat or manually adjusting it before bed.

-- To save energy, make sure to close all doors to unused rooms whenever you’re away or at night.
+- To save energy, close all doors to unused rooms whenever you’re away or at night.
 This makes it easier for your home’s furnace or heating system to heat only the necessary areas of your house.

-5. Save Energy during the Heating Period: Open Windows Briefly
+5. Save Energy by Briefly Opening the Windows

-- When humidity levels are too high, this provides perfection breeding conditions for mold.
+- When humidity levels are too high, this provides perfect breeding conditions for mold.

-Opening your window completely a couple times a day for five to ten minutes will ensure a proper exchange of air in winter — just remember to adjust the thermostat temperature beforehand.
+Opening your window a couple of times a day for five to ten minutes will ensure proper exchange of air in winter — just remember to adjust the thermostat temperature beforehand.

 Already caught a cold?
 Here are seven effective natural home remedies for colds.

 Many insulate the attic first, based on the assumption that heat rises.
-Although this step is important in properly insulating your home, heat indeed moves in all directions and can be lost just as well through air leakage around door and window frames.
+Although this step is important in properly insulating your home, heat moves in all directions.
+It can be lost easily through air leakage around door and window frames.

 Throughout the United States, building codes have become a lot stricter over the years.
 Nonetheless, plenty of homes are still not properly insulated to fit regional standards.
-Read over the United States Department of Energy’s guide on insulation to make sure your house is well protected from the cold.
-Recommended thermostat settings are only useful if your home is equipped to retain the heat it produces in order to maintain a consistent indoor temperature.
+Read over the US Department of Energy’s guide on insulation to make sure your house is well protected from the cold.
+Recommended thermostat settings are only useful if your home is equipped to retain the heat it produces.
+This ensures you can maintain a consistent indoor temperature.